DellGEOS/HybridJumpstart/modules/module_0/3_azure_vm_deployment.md

 This automated deployment **should take around 20 minutes**.

-### Creating the VM with an Azure Resource Manager JSON Template
+### Creating the VM with an Azure Resource Manager JSON Template <!-- omit in toc -->
 To keep things simple, and graphical, we'll show you how to deploy your VM via an Azure Resource Manager template.
 To simplify things further, we'll use the following buttons.

 Firstly, the **Visualize** button will launch the ARMVIZ designer view, where you will see a graphic representing the core components of the deployment, including the VM, NIC, disk and more.
 If you want to open this in a new tab, **hold CTRL** when you click the button.